why the sinking of the Moskva is a blow to morale and to the Russian naval force

 “What was once a symbol of Russia’s power and ambition is now at the bottom of the sea,” adds the journalist.

-In Russia, the morning television bulletins were limited to briefly repeating, on Friday morning (4/15), the statement issued by the Russian Ministry of Defense.
+In Russia, the morning television bulletins were limited to briefly repeating, on Friday morning (4/15), the statement issued by the Russian Defense Ministry.

 Some commentators argue that the firefighting system aboard the forty-year-old battleship was old and inefficient.